bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/autocatalyticAuto.md

 $$\lambda M_a\cdot V = dG(U^f)\cdot V.$$

-This is handled automatically when calling `continuation` on a `TWProblem`.
+This is handled automatically when calling `continuation` on a `TWModel`.

 ```@example TUTAUTOCATauto
 optn = NewtonPar(tol = 1e-8)